 The new investors include top executives of Rubenstein Partners, a Philadelphia- based real-estate private-equity fund with close to $1 billion under management.
 Jeremiah Kane, head of Rubenstein’s New York office, said he and others at the firm decided to invest partly because they use CompStak’s data and are impressed with its quality.
 “You need good information to make good decisions,” Mr. Kane said.

-On the Waterfront Fifteen years after being designated developer of a 26-acre swath of waterfront land in East Boston, Mack-Cali Realty Corp.’s Roseland division is gaining traction in its three-phased residential project.
+Fifteen years after being designated developer of a 26-acre swath of waterfront land in East Boston, Mack-Cali Realty Corp.’s Roseland division is gaining traction in its three-phased residential project.

 Roseland, known for its Port Imperial mixed-use community on the Hudson River waterfront in New Jersey, just opened the first building in its Portside at East Pier project on Jeffries Point, which until recent years had been a gritty dockland.
 Marshall Tycher, Roseland’s president, said the developer hopes to break ground on the next phase—which includes two buildings with 264 apartments—in the third quarter of 2015.

 As a pioneer on the East Boston waterfront, Roseland still has its work cut out for it, though.
 A few weeks after launching leasing efforts, the building has found tenants for just 24 of its 176 apartments.
 Roseland, which Mack-Cali Realty Corp. acquired two years ago, is still negotiating with several restaurants to take the 3,500 square feet of retail space in the building.

 But East Boston is clearly going through a resurgence as demand grows among young workers for downtown living and more conventional parts of Boston become more pricey.
 The Maverick Square area, which is a short walk from the Portside development and has a stop on Boston’s subway, has seen numerous new stores and restaurants open lately.